CGCL-codes/GraphInstruct/README.md

 # GTG: Graph Tasks Generation for LLMs

-This is the benchmark proposed in our paper: **Empowering Large Language Models with Graph Understanding and Reasoning Capability**
+This is the benchmark proposed in our paper: **GraphInstruct: Empowering Large Language Models with Graph Understanding and Reasoning Capability**

 # Install